joaogularte/colorgame/README.md

 # colorgame
-A colorgame created with HTML, Css and JQuery
+A colorgame created with HTML, CSS and JS